Víctor Ibarbo: Loan spell at Atlético Nacional

 After a disappointing loan spell at Watford, Ibarbo returned to Colombia for the first time in almost five years, rejoining Atlético Nacional until the end of the season.
 Ibarbo became eligible to play for the club after he cannot play three different teams in a single season, under the European regulations.

-It wasn't until on 7 February 2016 when Ibarbo made his Atlético Nacional debut, where he started and played for 70 minutes before being substituted, and set up one of the goals, in a 3–0 win over Jaguares de Córdoba.
-On 31 March, he was sent off in a 2–1 loss at Millonarios; website Fútbol Red summarised that "The Verdolaga attacker did not inspire danger in Millonarios' fullbacks; instead his attitude was one of wanting to confront his opponents with malice and forefought".
+On 7 February 2016 Ibarbo made his Atlético Nacional debut, where he started and played for 70 minutes before being substituted, and set up one of the goals, in a 3–0 win over Jaguares de Córdoba.
+On 31 March, he was sent off in a 2–1 loss at Millonarios, and was heavily criticized for his performance by website Futbol Red.
 He scored his first goal of the spell on 4 June, equalising at home to Rionegro Águilas in the quarter-final second leg and then converting in the penalty shootout victory.

-However, Ibarbo was sidelined from playing in the league and instead played in the Copa Libertadores, as he went on to make 11 appearances and scoring 3 times in all competitions.
+However, Ibarbo was sidelined from playing in the league and instead played in the Copa Libertadores, as he went on to make 11 appearances and scored 3 times in all competitions.
 During the tournament, he scored two for the side.
+His loan spell ended on 30 June.
 During the spell, Ibarbo helped the side win the Superliga Colombiana and Copa Libertadores.

-Two years after leaving Cagliari and spending three clubs whilst on loan, Ibarbo returned to the squad in February 2017.
+Two years after leaving Cagliari and having three different loan spells, Ibarbo returned to the squad in February 2017.
 However, his return was met with mixed reception from the club's supporters, who branded him a traitor.
 Ibarbo, himself, acknowledged that he was wrong to leave Cagliari for Roma.
 Ibarbo's first game after rejoining the club came on 12 February 2017, where he came on as a late substitute, in a 2–0 loss against Juventus.
 By the time of his departure, Ibarbo made two more appearances upon returning to Cagliari.

 Loan spell at Panathinaikos

 On 30 June 2016, he joined Greece's Panathinaikos on loan.
 As a result, his loan spell at Atlético Nacional ended to allow him to join Panathinaikos.

 On 4 August 2016, Ibarbo opened the scoring in a 2–0 away win against AIK for the second leg of the third qualifying round of UEFA Europa League.
 On 20 October 2016, he scored twice at Standard Liège in a 2–2 draw in the same competition.

 After a string of poor performances and a league goal drought, during the managerial reins of both Andrea Stramaccioni and Marinos Ouzounidis, the latter no longer featured Ibarbo in his first-team plans.
 In conjunction with Ibarbo's prolonged and unjustified absence from training after the 2016 Christmas break, Panathinaikos decided to initiate the necessary procedures for the termination of his loan spell from Cagliari.
 The player's loan spell at Panathinaikos was officially terminated on 31 January 2017.
-Before he left Panathinaikos, Ibarbo went on to make 19 appearances and scoring 3 times in all competitions.
+Before he left Panathinaikos, Ibarbo went on to make 19 appearances and scored 3 times in all competitions.